Joouis/msal-react-utility/README.md

 - Manages loading state automatically
 - Properly types the response data
 - Integrates with `getResponseData` to parse the response based on content type
+- Inherits global configuration through its use of `useFetchWithToken`

 #### useEventCallback